misss13/Elections_NFT/README.md

 # NFT Voting System

-Blockchain-based voting system for MPs with NFT identity verification and 100 ETH staking mechanism.
+Blockchain-based voting system for MPs with NFT identity verification and staking

 ## Prerequisites